zz0-0/crust/.github/README.md

 **Crust** is currently in the early stages of development.
 The project only includes the basic structure for various CRDT data types, with no full implementation of the algorithms or features yet.
 This project is a work in progress, and the CRDT types (such as counters, graphs, registers, sets, and maps) are not yet functional.

-Feel free to explore the code, contribute, or track the progress, but please be aware that the core functionality has not been implemented yet.

 ## 📋 Table of Contents

 - [🌐 Crust - CRDTs in Rust](#-crust---crdts-in-rust)